sachnaror/face_tracker/README.md

 # Face Tracking Django App using OpenCV

 This Django application tracks your face in real-time using **OpenCV**.
 As you move, the app draws a rectangle around your face and follows it.
 It captures live video from your webcam and displays it on a webpage.
+Extend this by using TensorFlow’s Object Detection API for more advanced models if needed.

 ## Features
 - Real-time face detection using OpenCV.